mingtang/mingtang.github.io/_posts/photography/2015-03-20-california.md

 image: /images/photography/thumb/DSCF5396.jpg
 ---

 I visited California multiple times to see friends and Roberta, attend AGU conferences, and enjoy the beach and parks.
 California is dry, though it's a coastal state.
-There are multiple light hourses along the coast.
+It is indeed suffering from drought.
+When I was visiting Roberta in Santa Barbara, she showed me how to save water in her life...California is a fun state, with spectacular scenaries and a great diversity of human activities.
+There are multiple light hourses along the coast, which are huge attactions to me.

 <div class="img-parent">
 <img src="/images/photography/full/Yosemite Valley.jpg" alt="Walking on a street in San Juan, after dinner." style="height:90%;width:90%;"/>